 Vibration may indicate turbo rotor imbalance.
 Have your dealer investigate this immediately.
 If you detect any deficiencies, take the vehicle to an authorized dealer for servicing.
 Delay could lead to severe and expensive damage to your vehicle.

-Replacing the Engine Air Intake Filter
+How to Replace the Engine Air Filter